cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### Copy Address

 To check an existing deposit address in a third-party app, you can copy the address using the Copy Address function.
 The address is stored in your system's clipboard.
-For example, you may want to check the validity of the address in Blockchain explorer.
+For example, you can copy an address to check its validity in Blockchain explorer.

 Click the **Copy** button on the address entry.

 ### View Transactions

-You can view deposit transactions to one or more funds that you are the owner of in Qredo.
+In the ledger, you can view deposit transactions to one or more funds that you are the owner of in Qredo.
 All deposit transactions are listed in the Inbound tab.

 ![TX](/doc-images/TXInb.png)